-For instructions on setting up Globus Online, view our Setting Up Globus Online page.
+For instructions on setting up Globus at the CRC, view our Setting Up Globus page.

 The instructions below are for transferring files between your personal computer and the CRC systems.
 If you want to transfer files from the CRC systems to someone without a ND/CRC account (i.e. at another university), please see the Sharing Files section below.

 After Globus Connect Personal has been installed on your system, you will be able to transfer files through the Globus web interface.
 Login to Globus if you have not already.
 Once logged in, you should be on the Transfer Files interface.
 If you are not, you can click “File Manager” towards the top left.
 Example below:

 Click on the Collection field where it says “Start here…” This will bring up a menu from which you can choose recent collections, bookmarks, and collections you have created.
 To transfer files from your own computer, select the “Your Collections” tab.
 Here you will see the collection(s) you have created.